 Only people with Editor permissions or higher can access file license information.
 If any of your folder or service type permissions are lower than Editor, you won't be able to access these files.

 To view license information for a file, hover over the file in an arrangement, and then click the pencil icon.

 You can access all files in your account from the Files page and filter the list of files by License or License Administrator.

 To view license information, hover over the file name and click the pencil icon.

 Here, you can view and edit the file license information.
 The number of licenses used equals the number of unique people who have accessed that file, regardless of how many times a person has accessed it.

-Files will never become unavailable to your users just because you are out of licenses; Users can still access the files, and the License Administrator will be notified when licences are overdrawn.
+Files will never become unavailable to your users just because you are out of licenses; Users can still access the files, and the License Administrator will be notified when licenses are overdrawn.